 It is expected that the Indian contingent will be around 190, including over 100 athletes, IOA president Narinder Batra said on Thursday during the unveiling of official Indian Olympic kits by Sports Minister, Kiren Rijiju.

-So far, 100 athletes have qualified for the Tokyo Games, including 56 men and 44 women.
+So far, 100 athletes, 56 men and 44 women, successfully qualified for the Tokyo Olympics.
 With regards to the other sporting disciplines where Indian athletes still have a chance to qualify, (IOA) expects another 25 to 35 to make the cut for the Games like Judo, Swimming and Golf.

-While Li Ning was the official sports clothing partner, Indian brand Raymond's has sponsored the official ceremonial kits for the Indian Olympic team.
+While Li Ning was the official sports apparel partner, Raymond's, an Indian brand, sponsored the Indian Olympic team's formal ceremonial outfits.